abrhambas01/papeer-repo/specs.md

 **The main idea here is that**

-**let students / ordinary users.. post their thesis / research papers on our portal**
+**let students (university/collegee/shs) / ordinary people like you and me.. post their thesis / research papers / researches on our portal**
 >  professors, scientists, research experts from all over the world can make suggestions to the paper/research posted on site and they can  collaborate with it right away.

 - we can add a social issue section in the Publish New Research Section in which ordinary people can submit their own researches that can help improve their community